HL7/pco-ig/input/pagecontent/index.md

 This IG is divided into several sections that are listed at the top of each page in the menu bar.
 - [Home](index.html): The home page provides the introduction and background information to set context for the use of the HL7® FHIR Person-Centered Outcomes IG.
 - Guidance: These pages provide overall guidance in using the profiles and transactions defined in this guide.
+    - [User Stories](user_stories.html): Brief scenarios from the perspective of individuals using applications based on this IG.
     - [Formal Specification](formal_specification.html): Information about conformance to the IG, including Must Support requirements.
-    - [Use Cases](use_cases.html): Detailed scenarios in which the Person-Centered Outcomes IG could be used.
-    - [User Stories](user_stories.html): Brief scenarios from the perspective of individuals using applications based on this IG.
     - [Underlying Technologies](underlying_technologies.html): Information about the terminologies, notations, and design principles, specific to FHIR, that this specification uses.
 - Conformance: These sections provide detailed descriptions and formal definitions for FHIR artifacts defined in this IG that define conformance criteria.
     <!-- - [Capability Statement](CapabilityStatement-pco-cap.html): This artifact defines the specific capabilities that different types of systems are expected to have in order to comply with this IG.
 Systems conforming to this IG are expected to declare conformance with this capability statement. -->